Rodrigo Fagundes CezaR

 Thanks for visiting my website!
 I am an assistant professor at Fundação Getulio Vargas' (FGV) School of International Relations in São Paulo, Brazil.

-I defended my PhD thesis (May 2021, summa cum laude) in the Department of International Relations/Political Science of the Graduate Institute of International and Development Studies, located in Geneva, Switzerland.
+I defended my PhD thesis (May 2021, summa cum laude) in International Relations/Political Science at the Graduate Institute of International and Development Studies, located in Geneva, Switzerland.
 I have been a Visiting Researcher at the University of North Carolina at Chapel Hill and a Research Associate at the European University Institute, thanks to a Swiss National Science Foundation grant (Doc.Mobility).

-My main research project investigates change in labor provisions in bilateral trade agreements over time.
-In particular, I analyze the mobilization of domestic actors in favor of stronger worker protection in trade deals.
-I also develop a research project on trade and environmental politics.
+My main research projects investigate the politics of labor and environmental provisions in trade agreements and the political behavior of firms in trade policy.
 My articles have appeared in the Environmental Politics journal (Taylor & Francis), Word Trade Review (Cambridge University Press), Business & Politics (Cambridge University Press), among others.

 I have previously worked at the United Nations Development Programme in Brasilia, in a project aimed at promoting social and inclusive businesses in Brazil.
 I was part of a small team that managed the research and publication of the first report on inclusive business of UNDP Brazil.

-I love doing research and learning how to improve it.
-That is driven by curiosity and by a deep interest in creating knowledge.
-Please do not hesitate to contact me for projects, questions and comments about my research.
+I have a deep passion for research and science communication in international political economy and related areas.
+Please do not hesitate to contact me for projects, questions and comments about my work.

-Why do countries add provisions related to labor in their trade agreements?
+Why do countries add provisions related to labor and environment in their trade agreements?
 What are the domestic political reasons behind the promotion of such clauses?

 When and how to use International Political Economy theory in association with qualitative and quantitative methods to help solve meaningful theoretical and empirical puzzles?